canonical/postgresql-operator/README.md

 juju run-action postgresql/leader get-primary --wait
 ```

+Similarly, the primary replica is displayed as a status message in `juju status`, however one
+should note that this hook gets called on regular time intervals and the primary may be outdated if
+the status hook has not been called recently.

 ### Replication
 #### Adding Replicas

 To add more replicas one can use the `juju add-unit` functionality i.e.
 ```shell
 juju add-unit postgresql -n <number_of_units_to_add>